SecretFoundation/awesome-secret/README.md

 * [SecretJS](https://www.npmjs.com/package/secretjs) - JavaScript library for interacting with the network ([examples](https://github.com/enigmampc/SecretJS-Templates))
 * [Griptape.js](https://griptapejs.com/) - By Validator [Stake or Die][stakeordie], a front-end web framework for developing DApps on the network
-* [Polar](https://www.npmjs.com/package/secret-polar) - CLI for easier development of secret contracts ([Docs](https://docs.arufaresearch.com/),
+* [Polar](https://www.npmjs.com/package/secret-polar) - Polar is a development framework for building secret contracts.
+It facilitates features such as initiating project repo from [contract templates](https://github.com/arufa-research/polar-templates), easy compilation of contracts, deployment, Interacting with contracts using schema and contract testing framework.
+    ([Docs](https://docs.arufaresearch.com/),
     [Codebase](https://github.com/arufa-research/polar))
 * [Secret Toolkit](https://github.com/enigmampc/secret-toolkit) - Extra tools for use in Secret Contracts